-¼ tsp. crushed red pepper (or to taste)
+¼ teaspoon crushed red pepper (or to taste)

 ½ cup chopped sun-dried tomatoes